 Troy (Turkish and Mediterranean) Resturant where her boyfriend, Alejandro Ataucusi, was playing classical guitar.

 - Norvin Green State Forest Hike - Aug 25, 2017

-Did a 5.6 mile hike at Norvin Green with Mary Jackson and sister Jean Scrivani.
+Did a 5.6 mile hike at Norvin Green with SHIWO and her sister Jean.
 Great views.
 Part of the trail required rock hopping.
 Saw some big snakes.
 There is a road on the north side named "Snake Pit Rd.", so I guess snakes are common there.

 - Great American Eclipse - Party - Aug 21, 2017

 Had some extra eclipse glasses so had 10 people over for an eclipse party.